ymtszw/ex_ghpr/README.md

     - Personally recommend [asdf](https://github.com/asdf-vm/asdf) with
     [asdf-erlang](https://github.com/asdf-vm/asdf-erlang)/[asdf-elixir](https://github.com/asdf-vm/asdf-elixir)
     - If you install via compiled binary, the only dependency is Erlang
-    - If you build by yourself, Elixir and `mix` required
+    - If you want to build by yourself, Elixir and `mix` required
 2. Install by either:
     - self building
         - Commands: